miiwo/movie-recommender/back-end/README.md

 # Running the backend
 Type into the command line: `gradle bootRun` or `./gradlew bootRun`.

-Use `.gradlew bootRun` if you have a version of Gradle that is not `7.1` exactly.
+Use `./gradlew bootRun` if you have a version of Gradle that is not `7.1` exactly.

 # Big Note
 Remember to change the user/pass combo in application.properties, and don't push the file again with your user/pass combo.